wiretrustee/wiretrustee-examples/ecs-client-daemon/README.md

-# Wiretrustee client on ECS running as daemon on every EC2 instance
+# Wiretrustee client on ECS running as a daemon service on every EC2 instance (Terraform)
 This example runs Wiretrustee client configured as a daemon set in ECS.

 This allows you to:

 * Connect to EC2 running on private subnets without the need to open firewall rules or configure bastion servers
-* Access other services running anywhere and connected to your Wiretrustee network
+* Access other services connected to your Wiretrustee network and running anywhere.

 ## Requirements
 * Terraform > 1.0
-* An Wiretrustee account with a Setup Key
+* A Wiretrustee account with a Setup Key
-* Another Wiretrustee client in your network to validate the connection. (possibly the same node you are running the example)
+* Another Wiretrustee client in your network to validate the connection (possibly your laptop or a machine you are running this example on).
 * The [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) installed.
 * An [AWS account](https://aws.amazon.com/free/)
 * Your AWS credentials.
 You can [create a new Access Key on this page](https://console.aws.amazon.com/iam/home?#/security_credentials)